-Well, that was a very interesting election result, that I had a suspicion might happen, however, it does make for a very interesting future (note I am not saying good, or bad, just interesting).
+Well, that was a very interesting election result that I suspected might happen.
+However, it does make for a very interesting future (note I am not saying good or evil, just interesting).
 Trudeau is PM, and it was back to the Future Day on Wednesday?
-Welcome to the 80’s ?
+Welcome to the ’80s?
 Guess I need to find my Nash the Slash T-shirts?

-For the direct money view we go to the Globe which explains 9 Things that the Liberal Victory will change in your financial life.
+For the direct money view, we go to the Globe, which explains 9 Things that the Liberal Victory will change in your financial life.
 I am going to miss that income splitting with my spouse, maybe they can bring it back later, or I may have to retire to do it with my pension.
-Everything else is kind of m’eh to me, but the $2000 back on my taxes last year was mighty sweet.
-You do realize these new MP’s will be paid $167,400 per year, right ?
+Everything else is kind of meh to me, but the $2000 back on my taxes last year was mighty sweet.
+You realize these new MP’s will be paid $167,400 per year, right?

 One of the big topics is how exactly is Mr. Trudeau going to change the TFSA limit back to what it was?
 A general amnesty for a year?
 Really not sure, but it should be interesting to see how he treads gently around the topic.

 What happened to the NDP?
 The Jack Layton Party returned to being the NDP again, and are back to their normal historic seat counts, which is too bad in some ways, and good in other ways (remembering Bob Rae in Ontario for one thing).
 Interesting that the popular vote levels are not that different, but all it takes is a few areas to change their previous voting habits (i.e. Quebec) and voila, a change of government.